There’s no clear-cut answer to why WordPress is slow. In each situation, it is always a challenging task to identify the cause and fix a slow website.

 The way Gtmetrix organizes its speed and performance test results makes it easy to follow through and identify high-priority issues.

 So, the first thing you need to do is to confirm if your WordPress pages are slow or not.
-It would be best if you also compared the average page speed in your industry.
+It would be best to compare the average page speed in your industry.

 This will give you an idea of the page speed limit or loading time you should aim to achieve.